mtth/layer2/README.md

 ```

 `dot11` depends on [libpcap](http://www.tcpdump.org/) (available by default on
 OS X).
-In order to be able to capture packets, you might also need to execute
+In order to be able to capture packets, you might also need to run live
-live captures as root.
+captures as root.

 Quickstart